Best daily deals

 Our tests of the Jabra Enhance Plus yielded mixed results.
 If you’re an Android user, you can skip right to our alternative recommendations, as these hearables only work with iOS (for now).
 Keep reading if your main goal is to hear better in everyday situations.

-Editor’s note: this Jabra Enhance Plus review was updated on February 22, 2023, to address frequently asked questions.
+Editor’s note: this Jabra Enhance Plus review was updated on November 13, 2024, to address formatting and typographical errors.

 iOS users with mild-to-moderate hearing loss can benefit from the enhanced hearing features built into these true wireless earbuds.
 Active people will love the Jabra Enhance Plus’s compact and ultra-light design, as well as its IP52 dust and water resistance.
 Bike riders, walkers, or runners can simultaneously listen to music and stay aware of their surroundings.